mbert/kubeadm2ha/README.md

     ```

 3. Use the _local-access.yaml_ playbook to generate a configuration file.
 That file can be copied to _~/.kube/config_ for local `kubectl` access.
 It can also be uploaded as _kubeconfig_ file in the dashboard's login dialogue.

+## Setting up the EFK stack for centralised logging

+1. Elasticsearch is installed as "hot/warm", i.e. all indices older than 3 days are moved from the "hot" to the "warm" instances automatically.
+It is assumed that the "hot" instances run on machines with faster hardware and probably less disk space.
+If `kubectl proxy` is running, the ES instance can be accessed through this URL: [http://localhost:8001/api/v1/namespaces/kube-system/services/elasticsearch-logging-client:9200/proxy/_search?q=*](http://localhost:8001/api/v1/namespaces/kube-system/services/elasticsearch-logging-client:9200/proxy/_search?q=*)

+2. Kibana can be used for accessing the logs from Elasticsearch.
+If `kubectl proxy` is running it can be accessed through this URL: [http://localhost:8001/api/v1/namespaces/kube-system/services/kibana-logging:http/proxy/app/kibana#/](http://localhost:8001/api/v1/namespaces/kube-system/services/kibana-logging:http/proxy/app/kibana#/)

+3. Fluentd collects the logs from the running pods.
+In order to normalise log files using different formats, you will most likely want to edit the the configmap fluentd uses (see the file _fluentd-es-configmap.yaml_ in _roles/fluentd/files_).
+A working, while not terribly efficient way to manage this is the use of the [rewrite_tag_filter](https://docs.fluentd.org/v1.0/articles/out_rewrite_tag_filter) as a multiplexer depending on the different log formats and then the [parser](https://docs.fluentd.org/v1.0/articles/parser-plugin-overview) filter with one section per (rewritten) tag for the actual parsing and normalising (for normalising different time/date formats, the [record_transformer](https://docs.fluentd.org/v1.0/articles/filter_record_transformer) filter can be used).

 ## Configuring local access